langtonhugh/website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a [former researcher in crime and policing](https://scholar.google.com/citations?user=GKweRb8AAAAJ&hl=en&oi=ao), currently working to promote and develop open science practices and computational reproducibility at the [Amsterdam University Medical Center](https://www.amsterdamumc.org/en/organization/amsterdam-umc.htm).
+I am a [former postdoc researcher](https://scholar.google.com/citations?user=GKweRb8AAAAJ&hl=en&oi=ao) and current open science enthusiast.
+I've recently finished [a project](https://zenodo.org/records/15095022) on promoting and developing open science practices and computational reproducibility at [Amsterdam University Medical Center](https://www.amsterdamumc.org/en/organization/amsterdam-umc.htm).

-If you'd like to speak about any of the above, or collaborate on an open (crime) data project, please [get in touch](https://www.samlangton.info/#contact)!
+If you'd like to speak about any of the above, or collaborate on an open data project, please [get in touch](https://www.samlangton.info/#contact)!